openhab/openhab-docs/_addons_bindings/synopanalyzer/readme.md

 ## Supported Things

 There is exactly one supported thing, which represents a Synop message.
 It has the id `synopanalyzer`.

+## Discovery

+If a system location is set, the nearest availabble Synop station be automatically discovered for this location.

 ## Thing Configuration